 STORY: The story in this opera would, of course, wrap up the first novel of the Dune series.
-Paul Atreides would succeed in harnessing one of the enormous sandworms and lay his plans to attack the Harkonnens.
+Paul Atreides would succeed in harnessing one of the enormous sandworms and lay his plans to attack the Harkonnens in Arrakeen.

 Baron Harkonnen and his minions would implement their plans, with Emperor Shaddam IV plotting as much as his comparatively limited abilities would permit.

 Paul and his Fremen troops, riding sandworms, would attack the Harkonnen capital, with the fleets of the Emperor and other Houses orbiting Arrakis/ Dune.
 Naturally Paul’s sister Alia – already displaying her own paranormal abilities from the test in the second opera – would kill Baron Harkonnen when he tries using her as a hostage, Paul would defeat Feyd-Rautha in single combat and would threaten to destroy the spice melange in order to force the Emperor to step down in his favor.

 The purely political marriage of Shaddam IV’s daughter Princess Irulan to Paul would cement the new arrangement and the restored House Atreides would now be the dominant force in the Landsraad and, in fact, the entire Imperium.
 Paul’s apprehensions about his troubling visions of the future would for once be subordinated by his mother’s joyous song History Will Call Us Wives.

 SINGERS: Three Tenors, two Sopranos, three Mezzo-Sopranos, two Contraltos, a Baritone and a Bass

 STORY: Like the book Dune Messiah, this opera would pick up twelve years later.
 Literally billions of lives have been lost to the interstellar jihad unleashed by Paul’s triumphant followers.